cube-drone/build-a-the-web-presentation/README.md

 If people want to log in to your website, they'll be interacting with auth code that you wrote.
 Database Auth controls who is allowed to connect to the database and what they are allowed to do - so, pretty much, just your application, and you.

 Some databases don't ship with any authentication at all - or, authentication is turned off by default.
 Everybody who can find the database on the network can do whatever they want with it.
 It's really important that - if you make a database accessible on a public network, you must authenticate access to it.
-Again, this feels so obvious that I'm embarrassed to say it, but, every year there are reports of hackers just cruising in to un-secured systems with real production data on them.
+Again, this feels so obvious that I'm embarrassed to say it, but, every year there are reports of hackers just cruising in to completely open systems with real production data on them.

 #### Database Protocols
 The way that you connect to your database is rarely simple HTTP requests.
 Instead, databases usually interact via some protocol of their own design - very often a binary protocol rather than a plaintext one.